charlessiwele/user-profile-gis/portfolio/README.md

 ## 🎯 Overview

+This Django project let you view and manage user profiles.
+It also includes some neat geographic capabilities.
-This Django application provides user profile management with geographic capabilities.
-It is designed to demonstrate modern web development practices including:
+The project is designed to demonstrate modern web development practices and features including:

 - Extended user profiles with custom fields
 - Geographic location tracking using GeoDjango